 Q Question Response 15 i) What are your views on the 2 broad options to enable the reporting of gross export metered data? ii) Would you have the data available required for Option B (both CMP264 and CMP265) for both new contracts and existing contracts where a customer may be partially exempt? iii) Do you believe you can implement the proposed changes by the respective implementation dates? iv) What are the pros and cons of the 2 proposals that ELEXON are considering to implement this (P348 for CMP265/ P349 for CMP264)?
 16 Do you have any further evidence / comments on the consumer impact of changing the demand TNUoS embedded benefit in either the short-run or long-run?
 17 Do you feel that both the locational and residual component of the demand TNUoS should be removed as an embedded benefit (as CMP264 Original) or just the residual component (as CMP265 Original) or some other method?
-19 altern on the rding the proposed atives what are your views a suggested implementation?
-Are these achievable? e give reasons for your view.
+19 Regarding the proposed alternatives what are your views on the suggested implementation dates?
+Are these achievable?
+Please give reasons for your view.